 The statutory nursing care insurance is provided by the same company as your health insurance.
 This means you do not have to search for insurance by yourself.

-In Germany, you must be a member of in the Deutsche Rentenversicherung for at least 5 years to be entitled to a pension.
+In Germany, you must be a member of in the German Pension Insurance for at least 5 years to be entitled to a pension.

-In order to receive unemployment benefits, there are different conditions: you need to be unemployed and register yourself as unemployed at the « Arbeitsagentur », and you must also have had at least one year of employment.
+To receive unemployment benefits, there are different conditions: you need to be unemployed and register yourself as unemployed at the Federal Labour Agency, and you must also have had at least one year of employment.

 If you want to register a car in Germany, you are required by law to have car insurance.
 Here, you can find more information due to the registration of cars in the EU.